-Craig has been exhibiting his work in solo and group shows nationwide for several years and he has been recipient of awards and honors for his works.
+Craig has been actively participating in solo and group exhibitions nationally for numerous years, and he is a recipient of several awards and honors for his work.

 Although my work is representational, I am definitely not a photo realist.
 I try to include much more than just the surface of a place.
 I want to express my emotions about the subject and to stimulate emotions in the viewer.

 What makes me respond to, and want to paint a particular subject is a little bit of a mystery to me.
 There must be something there that strikes a nerve, but I can’t generalize about what it is.

 Once I decide on a subject, I start photographing it from many angles and at various times a day lighting and shadow configurations, etc. I use the camera – but it works for me, I don’t work for camera.
 I don’t make paintings of photographs.
 I take from the photo whatever I feel works toward the mood I am trying to convey.
 And I leave out the painting to have a life of its own.
 The painting becomes a sort of fantasy of my own invention.